MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-WebServicesVirtualDirectory.md

 # Remove-WebServicesVirtualDirectory

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Remove-WebServicesVirtualDirectory cmdlet to remove an existing virtual directory from a computer running Microsoft Exchange Server 2010 that has the Client Access server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Remove-WebServicesVirtualDirectory cmdlet to remove an existing virtual directory from a computer running Microsoft Exchange Server 2013.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Remove-WebServicesVirtualDirectory cmdlet to remove existing Exchange Web Services virtual directories from Internet Information Services (IIS) on Microsoft Exchange servers.